isaacnmm/pestpolicy-hugo2XX/content/posts/wolf-spiders/index.md

 - The latter (the small tarantula) are classified in the infraorder Mygalomorphae that come with fangs that are vertically-oriented.
 On comparing the brown recluse with the wolf spiders; the wolf spiders have shorter legs and they lack the marking behind-the-head (violin-shaped) which is characteristic in the brown recluse.

-Related: Getting Rid of Brown Recluse Spiders The wolf spiders also have hairs that cover their abdomen - [Kentucky Entomology](https://www.uky. edu/Ag/CritterFiles/casefile/spiders/wolf/wolf. htm). - This feature may make you confuse them with the tarantula but the wolf spiders are smaller in body size.
+Related: Getting Rid of Brown Recluse Spiders The wolf spiders also have hairs that cover their abdomen - [Kentucky Entomology](https://www.uky.edu/Ag/CritterFiles/casefile/spiders/wolf/wolf.htm).- This feature may make you confuse them with the tarantula but the wolf spiders are smaller in body size.

 ##  Wolf Spider Behavior

 As noted above the wolf spiders are hunting arachnids (theyre great sprinters) and so they won't lay webs to catch their prey. - This is where the wolf spiders derived their name from because they will hunt down their prey.
 Where can you find the wolf spiders?
 The habitat of the wolf spiders includes the rainforests, alpine meadows, wetlands, coastal forests, inland shrublands, deserts, and dry or Woodlands.

 - But some species of wolf spiders may occupy suburban gardens, riverbank beds, mountains herbal fields, and coastal sand dunes.
-The [ITIS](https://www.itis. gov/servlet/SingleRpt/SingleRpt? search_topic=TSN&search_value=847731) reports that the wolf spiders (Lycosidae) have about 2400 species that are classified into 123+ genera.
+The [ITIS](https://www.itis.gov/servlet/SingleRpt/SingleRpt?search_topic=TSN&search_value=847731)reports that the wolf spiders (Lycosidae) have about 2400 species that are classified into 123+ genera.

 ##  Wolf Spider Habitat